Q: Does a pass entitle my child to ride any bus he/she chooses?

 Q: Are parents financially responsible for vandalism?

 Yes.
-Parents are financially responsible for vandalism caused by their child.
+Parents are financially responsible for vandalism caused by their child, either on the bus or at a bus stop.